JetSplash Car Wash 7355

 (shocks/struts) are not interchangeable, and

-mixing them can cause suspension error
+mixing them can cause suspension error messages.

 Repair Cost: While both are expensive to

-maintain, magnetic systems (Z95) can have
+maintain, magnetic systems (Z95) can have higher

-higher repair costs, although they are
+repair costs, although they are generally

-generally considered more reliable over the
+considered more reliable over the long term.

 It is important to check the Service Parts